Sweet Potato Pie

 Slice of sweet potato pie on a plate with a fork.

 This sweet potato pie recipe comes from Mable Smith, a wonderful lady who has been a dear friend of my family for over 35 years.
 Originally from South Carolina, Mable is known for her Southern-style pies, which she bakes by the dozen to give away over the holidays.
-Her recipe calls for a store-bought frozen crust, which I think works perfectly well, but if you’d like to make your own, here’s my favorite pie crust recipe.
+Her recipe calls for a store-bought frozen crust, which I think works perfectly well, but if you’d like to make your own, my favorite pie crust recipe will take it up a notch.
 The flavor of this pie improves over time, so go ahead and make it a few days ahead.

 “This is the PERFECT Sweet Potato Pie Recipe!
 It has become one of our family’s favorites, so I make it often.
 Thank you for your easy to follow recipes that always turn out fantastic!!!”